zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     be authorized to modify the 'ibm' namespace.

-    Look up your API Key on https://galaxy.ansible.com/me/preferences and upload to galaxy while the `GALAXY_TOKEN` environment variable is set to your API
+    Look up your API Key on https://galaxy.ansible.com/me/preferences and upload to Galaxy while the `GALAXY_TOKEN` environment variable is set to your API
     Key:

     .. code-block:: sh